 A number of high level poaching incidents should underscore the importance of this point. (the AIA-GE sage comes readily to mind) If he leaves, are you comfortable with handling or understanding the policy on your own?

-Ideally, once you bought the policy, you would be fully clear on its purpose – and how to do some basic policy servicing on your own (change of address, nomination of beneficiary, etc)
+Ideally, once you have bought the policy, you would be perfectly clear on its purpose – and how to do some basic policy servicing on your own (change of address, nomination of beneficiary, etc)

 (but seriously, don’t worry.
-The Insurance company will always handle your policy, regardless if your agent is there or not) This point is more of a security blanket for you.
+The Insurance company will always handle your policy, regardless if your agent is there or not) This point serves more as a security blanket for you.

-We’ve met all sorts of agents and planners.
+We’ve met all sorts of agents and planners before.
 Good ones come in all shapes and sizes, all ages and backgrounds.
-What makes them unique is their attitude, mindset, and commitment.
+What makes them unique are their attitude, mindset, and commitment.